 James Wood (Totally Wild UK) – James Wood is an experimental wild food forager who specialises in creating exciting, innovative and extremely tasty recipes utilising wild foods.
 He’s the creator of “The Foraged Book Project” a 158 page wild food guide made entirely from wild and foraged materials – mushroom paper, oak gall ink, flower based paints, seaweed glues and nettle thread.
 Having a background in Forest School and qualifications in teaching his courses are deeply engaging, allow participants to have as active, hands on and fun experiences as possible.

-John Wright – John must be one of the most well-known foragers in the UK thanks to his appearance on the River Cottage TV series in which he often takes the viewer foraging.
+John Wright (EdibleBush) – John must be one of the most well-known foragers in the UK thanks to his appearance on the River Cottage TV series in which he often takes the viewer foraging.
 Based in West-Dorset, John has also authored several of the extremely popular River Cottage books, including the Edible Seashore, and the Mushrooms book.
 You’d be hard-pressed to find a more welcoming, and knowledgeable forager in the South of England.

 Hereford and Worcester